zmaril/bumi/README.md

 Bumi takes any project stored in git and loads it into a [Titan graph database](http://thinkaurelius.github.com/titan/).
-A variety of basic analysis tools are provided via R scripts.
+A growing variety of analysis tools are provided via Faunus and R scripts.

 [Wahooo](https://www.youtube.com/watch?v=DwDefPNiAvg)!